Disease Protocols - Insulin Treated Diabetes Mellitus - Type I or Type II - Non-CGM - Third Class Option

 - The applicant must have had no recurrent (two or more) episodes of hypoglycemia in the past 5 years and none in the preceding 1 year which resulted in loss of consciousness, seizure, impaired cognitive function or requiring intervention by another party, or occurring without warning (hypoglycemia unawareness).

-- The applicant will be required to provide copies of all medical records as well as accident and incident records pertinent to their history of diabetes.
+- The applicant should provide copies of medical records as well as accident and incident records pertinent to their history of diabetes.

-- A report of a complete medical examination preferably by a physician who specializes in the treatment of diabetes will be required.
-The report must include, as a minimum:
+- A report of a complete medical examination, preferably by a physician who specializes in the treatment of diabetes, will be required.
+The exam must be performed within the past 90 days.
+The Initial Comprehensive Report (PDF), which outlines our requirements, is preferred, however, ANY report submitted MUST include, as a minimum:

 - Two measurements of glycosylated hemoglobin (total A1 or A1c concentration and the laboratory reference range), separated by at least 90 days.
 The most recent measurement must be no more than 90 days old.